 Objects of the fstreambase class can be constructed and destructed by objects that derive from it.
-These constructors and destructors should not be used directly. ~fstreambase
+These constructors and destructors should not be used directly.

+~fstreambase

+'''

+public:~fstreambase()

+'''

-This is supported on AIX 400 Z/OS fstrea Destructs an fstreambase object. mbase Constructs an object of this class.
-Overload 1 public:fstreambase(int fd, char p, int 1) This is supported on AIX A00 Z/08 This constructor does the following: constructs an fstreambase object initializes the filebuf object to the file descriptor passed in initializes the streambuf object and sets the get and put pointers based on the pointer p and the length l initializes the ios object.
+Destructs an fstreambase object.

+public:fstreambase(int fd, char\ p, int 1)

+This constructor does the following:

+- · constructs an fstreambase object - initializes the filebuf object to the file descriptor passed in - initializes the streambuf object and sets the get and put pointers based on the pointer p and the length 1 - initializes the ios object.

 If the file is already open, it clears the ios state.
 Otherwise, it sets the ios::failbit in the format state of the object.

-AIX and z/OS Considerations This function is available for 32-bit applications.
+This function is available for 32-bit applications.
 The third argument is an int value.

-This is supported on [▶] z/0S
+'''

+public:fstreambase( const char name,

+const char attr.

+int mode,

+int prot = filebuf::openprot )

+'''